w4ester/supportletters/email_letter.md

 - Have suggestions to improve the tool
 - Want to coordinate on specific credentials

-Let's make this happen!
-We finally have a tool that removes the biggest barrier - **time and effort** - from businesses who want to help.
+We have a tool that removes a big barrier - **time and effort** - from businesses who want to help.

-Thank you all for your hard work on this critical initiative! 💪
+Thank you

 Best,
 [Your Name]